-Surveys are a great way to collect opinions from students and get their thoughts on relevant issues, ideas, and changes.
-Create a SurveyMonkey to gather stats and opinions from students, and sent it out to your cohort via email, SurreyLearn, or social media.
-Make sure you keep the feedback anonymous, so please don't take student names down as one of the questions in your survey.
+Using your MySurrey Voice discussion board is a great way to collect opinions from students and get their thoughts on relevant issues, ideas, and changes.
+You can also conduct surveys if you need to gather stats and opinions from students, and post a link to your cohort on your discussion board, or via email or social media.
+Make sure you keep feedback anonymous, so please don't take student names down as one of the questions in your survey.
 Once you've got some data, collate this together and present it at your next departmental meeting.

 2. Communicate Successes